Guided hiking

 From the UK

-Brittany Ferries have one route from the Portsmouth to Bilbao.
+Brittany Ferries has one route from Portsmouth to Bilbao.
 The ferries are a great way to travel and have private cabins, restaurants, bars and viewing decks.
-All of the routes allow you to take your own car and crossing take around 24 hours.
-Visit www.brittany-ferries.co.uk for time tables and prices.
+All of the routes allow you to take your own car, and crossing takes around 24 hours.
+Visit www.brittany-ferries.co.uk for timetables and prices.

 From outside Europe